Simple Concurrent Labeling Algorithms for Connected Components: Algorithmic Framework

 All our algorithms maintain the label digraph as a forest; that is, they maintain acyclicity except for self-labels.
-(We know of one previous algorithm that does not maintain the label digraph as a forest: see \S{\ref{rw_section}}.)
+(We know of only two previous algorithms that do not maintain the label digraph as a forest: see \S{\ref{rw_section}}.)
 Henceforth we call the label of a vertex $u$ its \emph{parent} and denote it by $u.p$, and we call a label tree just a \emph{tree}.
-If $v$ is a vertex such that $v.p \neq v$, $v$ is a \emph{child} of $v.p$.
-A tree is \emph{flat} if the parent of every child is the root.
-(Some authors call such a tree a \emph{star}.)
-A vertex is a \emph{leaf} if it is not a root and it has no children.
-We call a one-vertex tree a \emph{singleton}.
+A non-root vertex is a \emph{child} of its parent.
+A vertex is a \emph{leaf} if it is a child but it has no children of its own.
+A tree is \emph{flat} if the root is the parent of every child in the tree, and is a \emph{singleton} if the root is the only vertex.
+(Some authors call a flat tree a \emph{star}.)
+The \emph{depth} of a tree vertex $x$ is the number of arcs on the path from $x$ to the root of the tree: a root has depth zero, a child of a root has depth one.
+The \emph{depth of a tree} is the maximum of the depths of its vertices.

-During the computation, all the vertices in a tree are in a single connected component, but there may be more than one tree per component.
-At the end of the computation, there is one flat tree per component, whose root is the component label.
+When changing labels, a simple way to guarantee acyclicity is to replace a parent only by a smaller vertex.
+We call this \emph{minimum labeling}.
+(An equivalent alternative, \emph{maximum labeling}, is to replace a parent only by a larger vertex).
+A minimum labeling algorithm stops with each vertex labeled by the smallest vertex in its component.
+All our algorithms do minimum labeling.
+They also maintain the invariant that all vertices in a tree are in the same component, as do all algorithms known to us.
+That is, they never create a tree containing vertices from two or more components.
+At the end of the computation there is one flat tree per component, whose root is the minimum vertex in the component.